regulomics/pendolino/README.txt

 The parameter --inputLaminFile for both orders of conversion is optional.
 If it is not provided then only the simulation files are converted.
-The conversion direction in the script is inferred from the extension of the parameter after -i, but it can be also specfied using the --bin_to_pdb or --pdb_to_bin flags.
+The conversion direction in the script is inferred from the extension of the parameter after -i, but it can be also specified using the --bin_to_pdb or --pdb_to_bin flags.
 The name of the output simulation and lamin files can also be specified using the -o and --outputLaminFile flags.

 2. File structure